doublesecretagency/craft-googlemaps/docs/models/javascript.md

 #### Returns

-_self_ - This instance of the Dynamic Map Model.
+_self_ - This instance of the `googleMaps` object.
 By returning a static self reference, chaining is possible.

 :::tip Locations are Skippable
 If you skip the `locations` parameter, a blank map will be created.